-Matias Berthelon is an Associate Professor of Economics at the Adolfo Ibañez Business School in Viña del Mar, Chile.
+Matias Berthelon is a Professor of Economics at the Adolfo Ibañez Business School in Viña del Mar, Chile.
 He obtained his M.A. and Ph.D. in Economics at the University of Maryland (College Park).
 He has been Associate Visiting Professor at the Department of Economics of Dartmouth College, Visiting Research Scholar at International Monetary Fund, and consultant for the World Bank at the Development Economics Research Group in the International Trade Division and the Development Division.

 His research is focused in topics related to development economics, including the assessment of educational policies, labor markets, public health, and international trade.
 His research has been published in the Journal of Human Resources, Journal of Public Economics, International Journal of Public Health, Journal of International Economics, Research in Labor Economics, Economics & Human Biology, among others.